Pixelsufted/must/README.md

 ## Supported Communication Backends
  - TCP Sockets via threading.Thread
 ## How does it work?
+It has simple structure, so you can easily modify the code for your need, for example, I've added [Waybar](https://github.com/Alexays/Waybar) support in the code via `print_json` var in config. <br />
 By default, it tries to run itself as a server.
 If it fails, it tries to connect as a client. <br />
 It has two playlists: main and temp.